Ecalzo/ecalzo.github.io/_posts/2020-6-14-Lets-Talk-Airflow-Setup.md

 title: Let's Talk Airflow Setup
 ---

 Approaching Airflow can seem a little daunting.
 There are a few hundred Medium articles out there telling you how to set up Airflow, write a DAG, test a "Hello, World!"
 ETL.
-Usually the setup time before any development, experimentation, or learning can take some time and the articles are helpful, but just way too long.
+Usually the there is a lot to set up before any development, experimentation, or learning can take place.
+While the articles are helpful, they are often just way too long.

 **Pre-built Docker images will save us time and let us start experimenting with Airflow quickly.**